DiamondJM/DiamondKnife/README.md

 - DiamondKnife also uses a late move reduction scheme, in which moves of order >= 8, in depth >= 3, which are non-captures, and when there is no check, may be called with depth - 2 instead of depth - 1.

 Implementation:
-- DiamondKnife uses MATLAB's Containers.Map feature for its transposition table.
 - The position evaluator and move generator were ported to C using MATLAB's Coder feature.
 This permitted great increases in efficiency.
 - Each node retains a history of all previously-visited nodes, both in-game and in the game tree, permitting easy draw detection.
 - This utility features a GUI and options for human-human, human-computer, and computer-computer play.